thojmr/PregnancyPlus/README.md

 </br>

 ### Some KK_PregnancyPlus technical details
-- Instead of manipulating the bones like KK_Pregnancy does, this mod alters the mesh itself via computed blendshapes which has benefits and drawbacks
+- Instead of manipulating the bones like KK_Pregnancy does, this mod alters the mesh itself with blendshapes computed at runtime, which has benefits and drawbacks.
-    - A blendshape is generated at runtime for every mesh near the belly.
-The sliders alter the shape of the pre calculated blendshape before re-applying it.
+    - The sliders alter the blendshape weight and or create a new blendshape if one does not already exist.
 - Integrates with KK/AI_Pregnancy in Story Mode so that both plugins can work together.
 This can be configured in plugin config

 ### Some of the drawbacks of generating blendshapes instead of manipulating bones directly
 - Right now clothing can be hit or miss, because of the way the belly grows the mesh loses its local positional data causing clipping.
-With bone scaling, clothes shift automagically via bone weights which usually results in less clipping.
+On the other hand, with bone scaling, clothes shift automagically via bone weights which usually results in less clipping.
-    - Fixed! ~~There are some clothing items in HS2 and AI that simply wont work at all with blendshapes because they are marked as not readable in Unity~~
-- Acessories won't automatically move with the mesh as they do when you manipulate bones
+- Acessories won't automatically move with the mesh as they do when you manipulate bones unless they are "Skinned Accessories".
+And Preg+ works with skinned accessorries with v6.0+
 - It has bigger impact on performance (only when changing a slider) because of the computation it has to perform.
 However once the shape is calculated the performance is equally as fast as bone manipulation.
-- Unity doesn't have great blendshape support in older versions like KK is running on.
+- Unity doesn't have great blendshape support in older versions like KK is running on, se we have to hack it a bit.
 - Since blendshapes are tied to a single mesh, if the mesh is changed (like uncensors), any saved blendshape will become invalid, and a new blendshape will need to be made.
+Bone manipulation on the other hand doesn't care about the specific mesh.

 </br>
 </br>